-- (1) In issuing penalties against individuals found guilty of medication and drug violations a regulatory distinction shall be made between the detection of therapeutic medications used routinely to treat racehorses and those drugs that have no reason to be found at any concentration in the test sample on race day. - (2) The stewards or the commission will use the Racing Medication and Testing Consortium's penalty category and schedule as a starting place in the penalty stage of the deliberations for a rule violation for any drug listed in the Association of Racing Commissioners International Uniform Classification Guidelines for Foreign Substances. - (3) If a licensed veterinarian is administering or prescribing a drug not listed in the RCI Uniform Classification Guide lines for Foreign Substances or shown in the RMTC Penalty Guideline Listing, the identity of the drug shall be forwarded to the official veterinarian to be forwarded to the Racing Medication and Testing Consortium for classification. - (4) Any drug or metabolite thereof found to be presenting a pre- or post-race sample which is not classified in the most current RCI Uniform Classification Guidelines for Foreign Substances shall be assumed to be a RCI Class 1 Drug and the trainer and owner shall be subject to those penalties as set forth in schedule "A" unless satisfactorily demonstrated otherwise by the Racing Medication and Testing Consortium, with a penalty category assigned. - (5) The penalty categories and their related schedules, if applicable, shall be on the following criteria: - (a) Whether the drug is approved by the U.S. Food and Drug Administration for use in the horse; - (b) Whether the drug is approved by the U.S. Food and Drug Administration for use in any species; - (c) Whether the drug has any legitimate therapeutic application in the equine athlete; - (d) Whether the drug was identified as "necessary" by the RMTC Veterinary Advisory Committee; - (e) Whether legitimate, recognized therapeutic alternatives exist, and;
+- (1) In issuing penalties against individuals found guilty of medication and drug violations a regulatory distinction shall be made between the detection of therapeutic medications used routinely to treat racehorses and those drugs that have no reason to be found at any concentration in the test sample on race day. - (2) The stewards or the commission will use the Racing Medication and Testing Consortium's penalty eategory guidelines and schedule contained in these rules as a starting place in the penalty stage of the deliberations for a rule violation for any drug listed in the Association of Racing Commissioners International Uniform Classification Guidelines for Foreign Substances. - (3) If a licensed veterinarian is administering or prescribing a drug not listed in the RCI Uniform Classification Guide lines for Foreign Substances or shown in the RMTC Penalty Guideline Listing, the identity of the drug shall be forwarded to the official veterinarian to be forwarded to the Racing Medication and Testing Consortium

+Drug Testing Standards and Practices Committee of the Association of Racing Commissioners International for classification. - (4) Any drug or metabolite thereof found to be presenting a pre- or post-race sample which is not classified in the most current RCI Uniform Classification Guidelines for Foreign Substances shall be assumed to be a RCI Class 1 Drug and the trainer and owner shall be subject to those penalties as set forth in schedule "A" unless satisfactorily demonstrated otherwise by the Racing Medication and Testing Consortium, with a penalty category assigned. - (5) The penalty categories and their related schedules, if applicable, shall be on the following criteria: - (a) Whether the drug is approved by the U.S. Food and Drug Administration for use in the horse; - (b) Whether the drug is approved by the U.S. Food and Drug Administration for use in any species; - (c) Whether the drug has any legitimate therapeutic application in the equine athlete;